 If you’ve ever dined at Paradise Hotpot, you’ll know it’s one of the few places where you can enjoy individual hotpot buffets without blowing your budget.
 Good news: they’ve just opened an outlet at VivoCity, and it’s the largest one yet, seating up to 380 diners.
 Best of all, it offers all-you-can-eat hotpot from just $19.90++ per person.

-At this VivoCity branch, you’ll find soup bases that’ve become fan favourites, such as the Authentic Pork Bone broth.
+Here, you’ll find soup bases that’ve become fan favourites, such as the Authentic Pork Bone and Spicy Szechuan broth.
 But this new outlet also debuts interesting flavours, including Century Egg with Coriander and even Satay Soup.
-For the buffet, there are nine soup bases to choose from.
+There are a total of nine soup bases to choose from.

 For more affordable hotpot places, read our cheap hotpot restaurants in Singapore guide.
 If you aren’t afraid to spend, though, read our best hotpot restaurants in Singapore guide instead.